Clinch River Breeder Reactor Project: Cancellation of the project

 The Clinch River Breeder Reactor Project was revived after President Ronald Reagan took office in 1981.
 In spite of growing opposition from Congress and analysts inside and outside the government, ground was broken and construction began.
 The project was finally terminated when, on October 26, 1983, the U.S. Senate voted 56-40 to deny any further financing for the project.

-B&W Small Modular Reactor (SMR)

-In August 2022, TVA announced a signed agreement with GE-Hitachi to plan and license a BWRX-300 small modular reactor at the site.